 Yellowed leaves can signal overwatering or lack of nutrients.
 Modify your fertilization and watering schedule as appropriate.

-Stress from erratic watering or too little light can be shown by sagging leaves.
-Set a regular care schedule, including enough light exposure and hydration.
+Sagging leaves can indicate stress from erratic watering or insufficient light.
+Set a regular care schedule including enough light exposure and hydration.

 Browning Leaves Tips